top of page

 Visualises behaviour trends for carer–patient discussion

-Provides data to guide care plan adjustments
+Provides data to guide care plans

 Why It Matters